 In 1987, the FDA approved Prolastin.
-Since then, it has approved four other augmentation therapy products in the U.S. All four are safe and effective for boosting AAT levels in the blood and lungs.
+Since then, it has approved four other augmentation therapy products in the U.S. All four are clinically proven safe and effective for boosting AAT levels in the blood and lungs.

-- Prolastin®-C Liquid - Aralast NP®
+Prolastin®-C Liquid (Alpha1-Proteinase Inhibitor [Human])

-What Is Augmentation Therapy?
+AlphaNet What Is Augmentation Therapy?